Does your self-saboteur show up when you start something new?

 I don’t know about you, but when I walk into a room full of new people, even if it’s a virtual event, I tend to feel nervous.
 I’m not sure what to expect, who will be there, or what exactly will happen.

-And when that “first day” is the start of working on a big goal (ahem…like Where Thin Begins), I can really get butterflies (to put it mildly).
-At the beginning I might feel a blend of excitement and nervousness or anxiety.
+And when that “first day” is the start of working on a big goal, I can really get butterflies (to put it mildly).
+At the beginning, I might feel a blend of excitement and nervousness or anxiety.
 Can I do this?
 What if I fail?
 What if I get started, but it doesn’t work out?
 What if it’s just not possible?

 What if I can’t even figure out where to start?
 I’m a big thinker, and I tend to see a lot of moving parts.
 It can be so overwhelming that I freeze.

 Today I want to share with you the question I use in my own life when I really really want something to succeed, but I’m not sure where to start or I don’t feel confident that it’s something I can do.
 We used the question in our Live Workshop this week and it was powerful.
 It took the energy in the group from “excited but anxious” or “excited but fearful” to “excited because this is going to be amazing!” and “excited and now I’m taking action.”